LuizMiguel-k1ngm/LuizMiguel-k1ngm/README.md

 ## Hi there, I'm Luiz Miguel 👋
 A Computer Science student and Full Stack Developer passionate about building robust and efficient systems.
-My journey started in Chemistry, but I found my true calling in the logic of code.

 💻 Tech Stack: Proficient in Java and PHP, with a solid grasp of Git for version control.